19th Orphan Drugs & Rare Diseases Global Congress 2023

 • Strengthening health systems around the world and accelerating pathways to diagnosis

-• Stakeholders to address the rare diseases’ ecosystem gaps to collaboratively build a sustainable roadmap for
+• Stakeholders to address the rare diseases’ ecosystem gaps to collaboratively build a sustainable roadmap for better health and a brighter future for the patients suffering from rare diseases.

 • Challenges and opportunities in creating sustainable healthcare for all.